-This recipe of Turkey Kadhai which is a somewhat dry turkey curry, is also a perfect candidate for a quick weeknight meal served with some plain rice and sliced fresh cucumbers on the side.
+This recipe of Turkey Kadhai or Karahi, which is a somewhat dry turkey curry, is also a perfect candidate for a quick weeknight meal served with some plain rice and sliced fresh cucumbers on the side.

 This post was sponsored by Canadian Turkey but all opinions are my own.
 I only write about and recommend products I use and love myself.